marvinraj/headspace-frontend/README.md

             - i wasnt really familiar with the entire concept of zustand, state, and state management, so i researched and read about them (links below)
             - first, i created a store in a file post.js in store folder with state and methods to alter the state
             - next, i binded the HomePage with the store
+        - the other methods are essentially the same as the fetch
+- created a modal to allow users to edit their thoughts
+    - for this to work i installed tailwind, saves time
+- now im left with adding the functionality for the edit feature + styling the create page

 ## inspo